Innovative Curriculum

 Phase II builds further clinical experience for learners during the third and fourth years.

-During the third year there are eight (four-week) CORE rotations, a four-week vacation, and a four-week block at the end of the academic year that learners can use to prepare for the COMLEX Level 2-CE exam.
-(As a requirement for graduation, SOM learners must receive a passing score on COMLEX Level 2-CE before December 15 of their fourth year).
+During the third year there are eight (four-week) CORE rotations and a four-week block at the end of the academic year that learners can use to prepare for the COMLEX Level 2-CE exam.
+As a requirement for graduation, SOM learners must receive a passing score on COMLEX Level 2-CE by a designated date during their fourth year.

-Following each CORE rotation will be one week of activities, including Reflection, Integration, Assessment, Didactics, Mentoring, and Feedback.
-An OPP/OMM longitudinal integrated clerkship (LIC) component is part of Phase II, and this takes place throughout the third year.
+Following each CORE rotation will be Reflection, Integration, and Assessment weeks, which consist of longitudinal didactic, examinations, and clinical skills sessions.
+An OPP longitudinal integrated clerkship (LIC) component is part of Phase II, and this takes place throughout the third year.

 The CORE rotations during Year 3 include the following

-During the fourth year, learners are required to complete nine (four-week) rotations, and will also have another four-week vacation block.
+During the fourth year, learners are required to complete nine (four-week) rotations.

 Clinical Rotations during Year 4 include the following:

-At the end of Phase II, learners engage in a two-week Ready for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).
+At the end of Phase II, learners engage in a two-week Readiness for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).